sachin376/learning-bigdata-project3-crypto_tweets_analysis/README.md

 	1. Analysing the trend of crypto currency for the last few years.
 Plotting different garphs to see how volume, price etc of different crypto coins changed over time.
 	2. Cryptocurrency price Prediction using Deep learning.
 (ML model used - LSTM, Keras and tensorflow.)
 	3. Analysis of social media on the crypto price.
 Sentiments using keywords in the tweets and relate that with the currency price.
 Sentiments - Positive, negative or neutral emotions.
-	4. Seing the project scope and timelines, our main focus is on Twitter and Bitcoin.
+	4. Seeing the project scope and timelines, our main focus is on Twitter and Bitcoin.

 Datasets :